Content on this page was generated by AI and has not been manually reviewed.

 Why site-to-site VPN with Ubiquiti EdgeRouter X matters

 Site-to-site VPN gives you a secure tunnel between geographically separated networks.
 For small businesses or remote teams, it replaces risky, unsecured public-internet access with encrypted paths for all inter-site traffic.
-Here’s why this setup is popular with the EdgeRouter X:
+Here’s why this setup is popular with the EdgeRouter X: Which vpn is fastest 2026

 • Cost-effective performance: EdgeRouter X punches above its price range for VPN chores, offering solid IPsec functionality without a pricey appliance.